tapfortap/Documentation/AndroidAPIReference.md

 **Return Value**

-  - _InterstitialAd_ - A new instance of InterstitialAd.
+  - _Interstitial_ - A new instance of Interstitial.

 ---

-#### public static InterstitialAd createAndLoad(Context context, final InterstitialAdListener interstitialAdListener)
+#### public static Interstitial create(Context context, final InterstitialListener interstitialAdListener)

 Creates and starts loading an interstitial with the provided listener.